Jammy2211/PHY2039_2526/content/offpiste/bug_fixing.md

 Your job is to use print() statements to diagnose why the code crashes, and then fix the bug so that the code runs successfully to completion.

+Think carefully about what this IndexError means given what we learned in the previous bug.

 ```runnable lang="python"
 import numpy as np